 OUILMETTE'S PARTICIPATION IN THE INDIAN TREATIES.

 This treaty is of special historical interest.
-By it the United States acquired title from the Indians to all of the land within the city limits of Evanston and great tracts to the west, bounded as follows : Beginning at the north line of Ouilmette's reservation, or a little south of Kenilworth on the Lake Shore, due west to the Rock River, thence down the river and east of it to the Indian boundary line on Fox River, established by the treaty of 1816 ; thence northeasterly on that line to Lake Michigan, thence north along the lake shore to the place of beginning.
+By it the United States acquired title from the Indians to all of the land within the city limits of Evanston and great tracts to the west, bounded as follows: Beginning at the north line of Ouilmette's reservation, or a little south of Kenilworth on the Lake Shore, due west to the Rock River, thence down the river and east of it to the Indian boundary line on Fox River, established by the treaty of 1816; then northeasterly on that line to Lake Michigan, thence north along the lakeshore to the place of beginning.

 "Mr. Robinson, when and how did you become a chief?"